 If you’ve ever seen a movie set in Ireland, you’ve probably seen its famous cliffs.
 In fact, movies are what drove us to these cliffs in the first place.
 I binge-watched The Princess Bride as a little girl every day for probably a year!
-I will never forget the scene of them climbing up the cliffs, and when I found out they were in Ireland, we had to go!
+I will never forget the scene of them climbing up the cliffs, and when I found out they were in Ireland, we had to go.
 One look at the photos, and my husband was also in for the ride.
-He loves to take amazing photos!
+He loves to take amazing photos.

 Disclaimer: This post may contain affiliate links.
 Opinions shared are my own, and I only endorse products I support.
 By clicking on any of the links below, I may get a small commission if you purchase at absolutely no additional charge to you.
 I appreciate your support.

-History aside, the huge sea cliffs are something worth seeing in person.
+History aside, these vast sea cliffs are something worth seeing in person.
 They are approximately 700 feet above sea level and stretch five miles along the coastline.
 Can you imagine?
-Add that and the dramatic cliffside views, you get perfect picture spots in every corner.
-My kids loved seeing the cliffs as it offered several viewpoints.
-Thankfully, the cliffs are concave, meaning you can see them from one side or the other (unlike the Cliffs of Dover in England, which are really best seen from below in a boat).
+Add that and the dramatic cliffside views, and you get perfect picture spots in every corner.

 The wind was a bit crazy, but we ran around taking it all in.
-My kids loved the cows along the trail, the lighthouse and the spectacular views.
+My kids loved the cows along the trail, the lighthouse, and the spectacular views.

-No matter the time of the year, if you’re looking for the best lighting you can take advantage of early morning or late afternoons.
-You can’t fully watch the sunrise, but during summer you can catch a glimpse of the spectacular sunset views.
+No matter the time of the year, if you’re looking for the best lighting, you can take advantage of early morning or late afternoons.
+You can’t fully watch the sunrise, but during summer, you can catch a glimpse of the spectacular sunset views.

-Also, the day we went it was very windy!
-Make sure to keep your kids close as some trails do not have any railing at all.
+Also, the day we went, it was very windy!
+Make sure to keep your kids close, as some trails do not have any railing at all.
 Strong winds plus little kids can be a bit risky.
 Just make sure they are with you the whole time.

 *Keep in mind that you can only book four kids under the age of 12 per adult.